Welcome to my favourite 25 Homemade Christmas Gift Ideas for 2022!

 Make it for yourself and make an extra one to deliver in a pretty glass jar to a friend.

 25 Homemade Christmas Gift Ideas: Other

-Let us walk you through the fun and easy eco-project of making DIY Wax Wraps.
-The best bit is, they only take 2 ‘ingredients’ to make them, and you can a whole stash of them in just one afternoon!
+Let me walk you through the fun and easy eco-project of making DIY Wax Wraps.
+The best bit is, they only take 2 ‘ingredients’ to make, and you can make a whole stash of them in just one afternoon!